Colombia is one of the world’s most important coal-mining nations.

 - A 39.76% stake in Fenoco, the owner of the rail concession that links our mines to the port.

-Prodeco employs about 6,000 people directly and through contractors, in a country where it’s estimated that each job supports a further four.
+Prodeco employs approximately 6,000 people directly and through contractors, in a country where it’s estimated that each job supports a further four.

 Through our SafeWork programme, we are making our Colombian assets a safer place to work.